alwc/CurvedSynthText/README.md

 # CurvedSynthText

-Code for generating the _CurvedSynth_ dataset used in our paper: [Alchemy: Tricks for Rectification Based Irregular Scene Text Recognition (To be uploaded to Arxiv)](https://github.com/Jyouhou/ICDAR2019-ArT-Recognition-Alchemy).
+Code for generating the _CurvedSynth_ dataset used in our paper: [Alchemy: Techniques for Rectification Based Irregular Scene Text Recognition (To be uploaded to Arxiv)](https://github.com/Jyouhou/ICDAR2019-ArT-Recognition-Alchemy).

 Rectification based scene text recognizers trained on this dataset can achieve an improvement by more than __10%__ on Total-Text.
 For more details, please read our papers.